 - Opt for a term life policy, since they are much cheaper than whole life insurance policies and meet most shoppers' needs.
 For a full explainer on term vs. whole, check out our Learn Center page.

 - Pay premiums annually.
-Insurers offer a discount to people who pay their policy in bulk.
+Insurers offer a discount to people who pay for their policy in bulk.
 For instance, some companies offer as much as 8% off if you pay them once a year instead of monthly.

 - Look for a guaranteed level term premium policy.
 That's a fancy way of saying your premiums won't increase during the life of your policy.